 If you are an enthusiast who is looking for a premium electric skateboard then I am happy to inform you that you have come to the right place.
 Why?
 Well, because I am going to give you an in-depth look at the 5 best electric skateboards priced slightly over $1000.

 At this price point, manufactures could have gone in two directions when designing boards, crazy off-road specs, or high-quality city cruising.
 We’ve got a fine mix of both on the list down below.

-- You might be interested in our list of best electric skateboards below $1000?
+- You might be interested in our list of the best electric skateboards below $1000?

 You’re kidding me, electric skateboards over $1000?

-Yep, such a thing does exist, and if you take a sneak peak at the list down below you’ll see what I meant when I said that manufacturers have gone either crazy off-road spec, or crazy comfy city cruising.
-List consists of either extremely large and powerful electric skateboards like the ones from eGlide, or nicely built asphalt munchers like Inboard M1 and the iconic Boosted Board 2nd generation.
+Yep, such a thing does exist, and if you take a sneak peek at the list down below you’ll see what I meant when I said that manufacturers have gone either crazy off-road spec or crazy comfy city cruising.
+The list consists of either extremely large and powerful electric skateboards like the ones from eGlide, or nicely built asphalt munchers like Inboard M1 and the iconic Boosted Board 2nd generation.

-Inboard M1 has build in LED lights for driving at night.
+Inboard M1 has built-in LED lights for driving at night.
 Both Boosted and Inboard M1 have replaceable batteries, apps for staying on top of the board performance, etc. Essentially you pay a lot, but you also get a lot in return.